Skip to main content

 Does Hex have an integration with dbt Core?

 Not currently.
-Both the dbt Metadata and dbt Server integrations rely on features that are part of dbt Cloud (the Metadata API and semantic layer respectively).
+Both the dbt Metadata and dbt Semantic layer integrations rely on features that are part of dbt Cloud (the Discovery API and Semantic layer respectively).

 However, the schema browser does pick up table and column descriptions from your data warehouse.
 One way to have the descriptions from your dbt project appear in Hex is to: